 Why Reverse Osmosis Is the Gold Standard for Microplastic Removal

 Pitcher filters and faucet attachments can reduce some contaminants, but when it comes to micro and nanoplastics, most fall short.
 The problem is particle size.
 Microplastics range from 1 micron to 5 millimeters.
 Nanoplastics — the ones most likely to cross cell membranes and reach the bloodstream — are smaller than 1 micron.
+For a head-to-head on the three approaches most people consider, see Brita vs Berkey vs reverse osmosis for microplastics.

 A reverse osmosis membrane operates at approximately 0.0001 microns.
 That is 10,000 times smaller than the smallest microplastic.
 Nothing gets through.
 No pitcher filter, carbon block, or UV system comes close to this level of particle rejection.